Upload a SubRip (.srt) subtitle file and instantly download it as a WebVTT (.vtt) file. All timestamps and text are preserved — no quality loss.

 Upload your SubRip file and get a ready-to-use WebVTT file in seconds.
 No account needed.
 No file uploads.
 Everything runs in your browser.

-Convert SRT to VTT in milliseconds — entirely in your browser.
-No server uploads, no waiting, no file size limits.
+Convert SRT to VTT in milliseconds - entirely in your browser.
+No server uploads, no queues, and no account required.

 Handles all standard SRT features: sequence numbers, HH:MM:SS,mmm timestamps, multi-line cue text, and BOM-prefixed files.